Mutual Information Surprise: Rethinking Unexpectedness in Autonomous Systems: Current Surprise Definitions and Their Limitations

 Another variant within the Bayesian Surprise family is \textit{Postdictive Surprise} \cite{kolossa2015computational}, which operates in the output space rather than parameter space as in the original Bayesian Surprise:

-where $\thetab$ and $\thetab'$ denote parameters before and after the update, respectively. \cite{kolossa2015computational} argue that computing KL divergence in the output space is more computationally tractable for variational models but potentially less expressive when output variance depends on the input (e.g., under heteroskedastic conditions).
+where $\thetab$ and $\thetab'$ denote the predictive model parameters before and after the update, respectively. \cite{kolossa2015computational} argue that computing KL divergence in the output space is more computationally tractable for variational models but potentially less expressive when output variance depends on the input (e.g., under heteroskedastic conditions).